Key financial terms

 - Interest rate - a percentage used to calculate the cost of borrowing money or the amount you will earn.
 Rates vary from product to product and generally the higher the risk of the loan, the higher the interest rate.
 Rates may be fixed or variable.

-- Invoice - a document provided to a customer to request payment for a good/service received.
+- Invoice - a document to a customer to request payment for a good/service received.
 See our payments and invoicing topic.

-- Invoice finance - is finance offered based on the strength of a business' accounts receivable.
+- Invoice finance - is finance based on the strength of a business' accounts receivable.
 This form of financing is similar to factoring, except that the invoices or accounts receivables remain with the business.
 See also Factoring.

 - Liquidate - to quickly sell all the assets of a company quickly and convert them into cash.